NextCenturyCorporation/MCS/python_api/machine_common_sense/README.md

 3. Import `unittest`.
 Your test class should extend `unittest.TestCase`.
 4. The name of each test function should start with `test` and accept `self` as an argument.
 Use the `self.assert*` functions to make your test assertions.
 5. Add `setUp(self)` and/or `tearDown(self)` functions to run custom behavior before or after each individual unit test.

+## Packaging

+Packaging the project is done with the [setup.py](../../setup.py) file located in the root of this GitHub repository.
+See the [Python documentation](https://packaging.python.org/tutorials/packaging-projects/) for information.

 ## Documentation Style Guide